Gray leads Lady Raiders in senior season

 To kick off her final season, Gray was unanimously named to the Preseason All-Big 12 team for the third time in her career, according to Tech Athletics.

-The honors did not stop there, however.
-In the following weeks, Gray also was selected to the Cheryl Miller Award Watch List, the Wooden Award Preseason Top 50 Watch List and the Naismith Awards Watch List.
+The honors did not stop here, however.
+In the following weeks, Gray was also selected to the Cheryl Miller Award Watch List, the Wooden Award Preseason Top 50 Watch List and the Naismith Awards Watch List.

 When asked about Gray being named to the Wooden Preseason Watch List, head coach Krista Gerlich said her accomplishments are well-earned.

-So far this season, Gray has missed eight games due to an ankle injury that occurred during preseason.
-Despite this she leads her team with 257 points and 26 steals, according to Tech Athletics.
+So far this season, Gray has missed eight games due to an ankle injury that occured during preseason.
+Despite this, she leads her team with 257 points and 26 steals, according to Tech Athletics.

-While her injuries set her back, Gray said she is continuing to persevere.
+With eight games left in the regular season, the Lady Raiders currently hold an overall record of 9-12 (2-8), according to Tech Athletics.

-With seven games left in the regular season, the Lady Raiders hold an overall record of 10-12 (2-9), according to Tech Athletics.
+Their most recent loss was against No. 25 Kansas State when Gray tallied 36 points to lead her team.

 Gerlich said Gray’s recent performances are due to a change in her mentality.